 Breathing dust all day every day could not have been very good for the health.
 It wasn’t coincidental that there was a surfeit of pharmacies – and also, shops selling strong drink.
 Cough medicines and permanent inebriation was probably a good way to get by.

-Six kilometres outside Ban Loeng was the national park.
+Six kilometres outside Ban Loeng was a national park.

-My plan was to spend some time in the jungle and get a feeling of what life had been like for the members of the Khmer Rouge – and of course, the Loeng.
+My plan was to spend some time in the jungle and get a feeling of what life had been like for the members of the Khmer Rouge.

 I went out there on the back of a Honda Motor bike.
 The road was busy and the dust was so thick it was like smoke.
 I was amazed that my driver could see his way.
 At an intersection we came to, there was a big statue of two tribal people, the woman with a wicker basket on her back and the man with a cross-bow in his hands.
 I don’t need to mention that they were red coloured.

-I was content to wander around the lake and find a spot in the surrounding undergrowth and sit and read (a book about the life of Norodom Sihanouk) and luxuriate in being in a dust free environment.
+I was content to wander around the lake and find a spot in the surrounding undergrowth and sit and luxuriate in being in a dust free environment.

 All around me were trees and creepers and thickets of bamboo.